 A student's catalog term/year is based on when the student entered Western Kentucky University as a degree-seeking student.
 An iCAP student should follow the undergraduate catalog that coincides with his/her catalog term/year.

 Can my catalog term/year be changed?

 Students should consult an advisor before changing a catalog term/year.
 Changing a catalog term/year will affect all degree requirements (major, minor, and general education).

 Spring, Fall—Undergraduate students may register for 19 hours without special permission.

-To register for 20-21 semester hours, you must have a 3.3 g.p.a.
-To register for more
+To register for 20-21 semester hours, you must have a 3.3 GPA or special permission.

 Winter—A student is permitted to enroll in a maximum of four semester hours.